oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     Command output:

-    Since you have already installed AHF, the installer script exits gracefully with a message, **AHF is already installed at /opt/oracle.ahf** as shown below.
+    Since you have already installed AHF in [Task 2](Task2:InstallAHFonLinuxorUNIXasrootuserindaemonmode), the installer script exits gracefully with a message, **AHF is already installed at /opt/oracle.ahf** as shown below.

     ```
     AHF Installer for Platform Linux Architecture x86_64